November 14, 2022

 4. Loyalty: Once the user becomes a customer, we must continue to offer them personalized content so that they reaffirm their decision.
 An excellent option to do this is to provide after-sales customer service.
 Think about it: if they are happy, they will likely recommend us in the future.

-What did we learn from inbound marketing?
+What did we learn from inbound marketing and customer journeys?

 As you can see, implementing an inbound marketing strategy while being present throughout the customer journey is crucial because it provides you with a huge competitive advantage over other companies that are incorporated at later stages.
 By doing this, your company will be able to capture potential customers from the beginning of their “journey”, while also gathering information about their preferences.
 This data will be very useful in forming a unique Prospect Relationship Management (PRM) database.
 Why?
 Because thanks to the information collected, you can identify users with similar profiles and know how to engage them better to achieve a conversion.